ADS-C over ACARS

 In order to offer an ADS contract to an aircraft, call up the technical ADS-C editor page.
 It may look daunting, but you just need to:

 This will offer the ADS-C contract to the aircraft.
 If it is technically capable of accepting the contract, it will start emitting ADS-C position reports from now on until it goes offline.
 Should you want to always track this callsign, check the Make Persistant box.
+NOTE: this is a feature that does not exist in real life.
+Do not depend on this feature to remain in the system.
+In real life, a new contract needs to be established between an ATC station and the aircraft every time it logs on to CPDLC.
+The feature has only been added to the system because the online presence of simulated aircraft is quite unstable.

 If you send an aircraft an ADS-C contract request and nothing happens after a minute or two (the plane does not appear on a map), just check the message log.
 You should see the message you sent to the plane ("Received" time), and when the plane picked it up ("Relayed" time).
 Only if the plane has picked up the request, there is any chance of getting it to respond.